 Work towards adapting video ads started when Reddit launched its very own video player last August.
 This led to a higher number of people posting video-based content than they did so previously, which piqued the interest of Reddit’s upper management and they found a great way to monetize on it.

-The Effect on Advertisers and Users
+The Effect on Advertisers, Video Ads and Users

 Reddit’s video ads are based on a cost-per-view model and appear in the user’s feed on the autoplay without any sound, quite similar to how videos appear on platforms like Facebook and Instagram.
 The ads only run on the Reddit mobile app and on Reddit’s main site.